floresj12atwit/VideoAndAudioTransmissionBetween2Users/README.md

 Currently the video is transmitted from start to finish, there is no control a user can exhibit over the video aside from closing the OpenCV frame.

+This protocol is used in the Watch Party web application on my github but I figured it would be useful to give this it's own project in case it's needed for future use.

 How to run between 2 different computers:

 -Change the youtube video link in the download video file to the desired youtube video link -Run the download video file which will save the youtube video's video and audio file in a local folder